-Our Surface Activation® technology allows us to plate PVC and CPVC with outstanding adhesion, no matter how thin or thick your plating specifications dictate.
-Without compromising the molecular integrity of the plastic, our technology allows us to create exceptional metal adhesion, whether your specifications require thin or thick plating.
+Our Surface Activation® technology allows us to metalize PVC and CPVC with outstanding adhesion, no matter how thin or thick your plating specifications require.

-With our Advanced Plating Technologies, we can give you the conductive surface you need or provide the EMI shielding properties demanded by your application and give your PVC component the needed aesthetic appearance.
+With our Advanced Plating Technologies, we can give you the conductive surface you need for RFI/EMI shielding or multiple bright finishes for aesthetic purposes.

 Why Use PVC and CPVC?

 PVC offers a dynamic array of modification options, which allows it to be used in a wide variety of different applications.
 This can range from piping where it is exposed to extreme heat, to catheters, where flexibility is required.

 PVC is also a malleable material, which gives it a multitude of applications within the medical field.
 It is commonly used in bypass-sets for the heart of the lungs, blood giving or taking sets, and hemodialysis sets.
 This is due to a multitude of reasons, including the cost effectiveness of the material, the kink resistance, the softness of the material, and the sterilization capabilities.

 PVC—also known as polyvinyl chloride—and CPVC—also known as chlorinated polyvinyl chloride—are synthetic plastic polymers.
 They generally come in two different forms, those being rigid PVC and flexible PVC.
 Rigid PVC is generally used for pipes and doors, while flexible PVC is used for cable insulation and as a replacement material for rubber.

 PVC is highly modifiable, which affords it the ability to be specialized depending on its application.
 For instance, flame retardants, UV stabilizers, and impact modifiers can be added to PVC to increase its usability in those respective fields.